Sparse Coding with Multi-Layer Decoders using Variance Regularization: Related Work

+\textbf{Sparse Coding and Classification Performance} There is an active area of research which studies whether sparse coding is useful in classification tasks.
+Some existing literature supports this claim \citet{raina2007self, ranzato2007efficient, mairal2008discriminative, mairal2008supervised, yang2009linear, kavukcuoglu, makhzani2013k, he2014unsupervised} while other research refutes it \citet{coates2011importance, rigamonti2011sparse, luther2022sensitivity}. \citet{tang2020dictionary} show that adding layers to a hierarchy of sparse dictionaries can improve classification accuracy.
+In our work, we provide empirical evidence that sparse coding models trained with a reconstruction objective, especially models with a non-linear decoder trained using our variance regularization method, can give better classification performance than classifiers trained on the raw data when very few training samples are available, supporting a claim made by \citet{raina2007self} that SSL is expected to be useful when labeled data is scarce.

 \textbf{Sparsity Constraints~~} Sparse representations can be obtained using many different objectives.
 The $l_1$ penalty term in equation \ref{sc-energy} can be replaced by other sparsity-inducing constraints including $l_0$, $l_p$ $(0<p<1)$, $l_2$, or $l_{2,1}$ norms.
-In particular, the $l_1$ term is a convex relaxation of the non-differentiable $l_0$ constraint of the form $\|z\|_0 \leq k$ requiring $z$ to have at most $k$ active components. \citet{Zhang2015ASO} provide a survey of existing algorithms for sparse coding such as K-SVD which generalizes K-means clustering \citep{aharon2006k}. \citet{makhzani2013k} propose an approach to train a sparse autoencoder with a linear encoder and decoder in which only the top $k$ activations in the hidden layer are kept and no other sparsifying penalty is used.
+In particular, the $l_1$ term is a convex relaxation of the non-differentiable $l_0$ constraint of the form $\|\displaystyle \vz\|_0 \leq k$ requiring $\displaystyle \vz$ to have at most $k$ active components. \citet{Zhang2015ASO} provide a survey of existing algorithms for sparse coding such as K-SVD which generalizes K-means clustering \citep{aharon2006k}. \citet{makhzani2013k} propose an approach to train a sparse autoencoder with a linear encoder and decoder in which only the top $k$ activations in the hidden layer are kept and no other sparsifying penalty is used.
+In our model, we modify the commonly used sparse coding setup with $l_1$ penalty term in \ref{sc-energy} by including a term which encourages a pre-set level of variance across each latent component in \ref{modified-obj}.

 \textbf{Inference~~} There are many variations of the ISTA inference algorithm which address the fact that it is computationally expensive and are designed to speed it up, such as FISTA \citep{beck2009fast} which is used in our setup (for details please refer to section \ref{ISTA-FISTA}).
 Gated LISTA \citep{wu2019sparse} introduces a novel gated mechanism for LISTA \citep{gregor2010learning} which enhanses its performance.
 In \cite{Zhou2018SC2NetSL}, it is shown that deep learning with LSTMs can be used to improve learning sparse codes in ISTA by modeling the history of the iterative algorithm and acting like a momentum.
-Inspired by LISTA, we train an encoder to predict the representations computed during inference using the usual and modified FISTA protocols as explained in section \ref{LISTA}.
+Inspired by LISTA, we train an encoder to predict the non-negative representations computed during inference using the original and modified FISTA protocols as explained in section \ref{LISTA}.